Why do Muslims fast? Harm to health or healing from diseases? Muslims strictly observe traditions and covenants. Muslim fasting when you can eat.

-During the holy month of the Muslim calendar, which is called Ramadan in Arabic, or Ramadan in Turkish, Muslims are required to observe a strict fast - limit yourself to drinking, eating and intimacy.
+During the holy month of the Muslim calendar, which is called Ramadan in Arabic, or Ramadan in Turkish, Muslims are required to observe strict fasting - limit yourself in drinking, eating and intimacy.

 Following the rules of Ramadan, mature people give up their passions.
-This is how they get rid of negativity.
+This is how they cleanse themselves of negativity.

-The post ends with the great holiday of Uraza-Bayram.
+The fast ends with the great holiday of Uraza Bayram.

-Features and Traditions of Ramadan Fasting - What Are Iftar and Suhoor?
+Features and traditions of Ramadan fasting - what are iftar and suhur?

-fasting believers test the strength of the human spirit.
-Compliance with the rules of Ramadan makes a person comprehend his way of life, helps to determine the main values in life.
+Posting believers test the strength of the human spirit.
+Compliance with the rules of Ramadan makes a person reflect on his lifestyle and helps determine the main values in life.

-During Ramadan, a Muslim must restrict yourself not only in food, but also carnal satisfaction of their needs, as well as other addictions - for example, smoking.
-He must learn control yourself, your emotions.
+During Ramadan, a Muslim must limit yourself not only in food, but also carnal satisfaction of one’s needs, as well as other addictions - for example, smoking.
+He must learn control yourself and your emotions.

-Observing simple fasting rules, every believing Muslim should feel poor and starving, since the available benefits are often perceived as ordinary.
+Observing simple fasting rules, every Muslim believer should feel poor and hungry, since the available benefits are often perceived as ordinary.

-It is forbidden to swear in Ramadan.
+Swearing is prohibited during Ramadan.
 There is an opportunity to help the needy, the sick and the poor.
-Muslims believe that prayers and monthly abstinence will enrich everyone who follows the tenets of Islam.
+Muslims believe that prayers and a month of abstinence will enrich everyone who follows the tenets of Islam.

 1. Follow the rules of fasting sincerely from dawn to dusk

-2. Completely refrain from your passions and needs
+2. Abstain completely from your passions and needs

-And here are a few conditions for what a fasting person should be:
+Here are a few conditions for what a fasting person should be like:

 • Over 18 years old